-Duke's Division of Geriatrics is responsible for clinical services, training, and research in geriatrics and gerontology.
-The division is integrated with the renowned Duke University Center for the Study of Aging and Human Development.
+The division partners closely with the renowned Duke University Center for the Study of Aging and Human Development.

-The Duke Division of Geriatrics includes 28 primary faculty and seven fellows.
+The Duke Division of Geriatrics includes 30 primary faculty and six fellows.

 Our research into health and wellness issues common among the elderly — including long-term care and preventive medicine initiatives designed to help elders preserve their health and independence — has advanced geriatrics care worldwide.